-Microbiome sequencing & analysis
+Microbiome sequencing

-The study of microbiomes — the genetic material of all microorganisms in a given sample — is providing new insights into a diverse range of research areas, such as human health and disease, crop improvement, and species conservation.
+The study of microbiomes — the genetic material of all microorganisms in a given sample — is providing new insights into a diverse range of research areas, such as human health and disease, crop improvement, food safety, and species conservation.
 Microorganisms and their interactions have a profound effect on their environments, and it is only now, through the advent of modern sequencing technologies, that we are able to fully characterise microbiome samples — not only identifying each individual microbe but also generating complete, closed genome assemblies and elucidating gene expression within microbial communities.

-This is a great example of where Nanopore sequencing really opened up a new window into a biological entity that we really didn’t know existed before we applied this tech
+This is a great example of where nanopore sequencing really opened up a new window into a biological entity that we really didn’t know existed before we applied this tech

 Ed DeLong, University of Hawai’i at Mānoa, USA